lak-sh-man/flask-restapi-notes/03-Sql-Alchemy/00-Explaination/07-Basic (anatomy + relationship)/RELATIONSHIP.md

 ## ⚠️ RELATIONSHIP
 - In SQLAlchemy, it is a combination of both the **ForeignKey()** and the **relationship()** that determines the type of relationship

     - ### 1.
-KEY ELEMENTS
-        - #### 1.1.
 FOREIGNKEY()
         - The ForeignKey in the child table defines the basic link between two tables
         - It indicates that the value in one column of the child table refers to a row in the parent table
         - However, on its own, a ForeignKey doesn't specify the type of relationship
         - It just establishes a reference between two tables

-        - #### 1.2.
+    - ### 1.
 RELATIONSHIP()
         - The relationship() function defines the direction and nature of the relationship
         - It uses the ForeignKey to understand how the tables are related, but the parameters in relationship() <br>
         such as back_populates, uselist etc, influence the type of relationship